lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 UR Delver
 : ~ Krzysztof Mazurek

 Krzysztof is a seasoned player against whom I battle for the top place in our [league](../Wyniki-Ligi-Sezon-0/).
 He has multiple international top 8s on his résumé and is a skilled, methodical player.
-Paired with the fact that he pilots a Tier 1 deck (albeit with a twist of `Cori-Steel Cutter`[^cori]), I was especially worried about this match.
+Paired with the fact that he pilots a Tier 1 deck (albeit with a twist of <mtg-card>Cori-Steel Cutter</mtg-card>[^cori]), I was especially worried about this match.

 [^cori]: Which may either mean that it's a slightly weaker, or a slightly stronger build.
 Time will tell.

 ##### Game 1

-I lost a die roll, but managed to overpower him with `Urza's Saga`'s constructs paired with a `Shadowspear`.
+I lost a die roll, but managed to overpower him with <mtg-card>Urza's Saga</mtg-card>'s constructs paired with a <mtg-card>Shadowspear</mtg-card>.

 - [x] Game 1: Win